This post is all about the most epic 3 day New Orleans itinerary.

 MOROCCO IS BIG.

-Now read that one more time, and register it.
-The most common mistake I hear is people get stuck riding in between destinations nearly their entire trip because they didn’t study the distance between them.
-Even if you really narrow your trip down, you will likely be riding in a car for quite a while.
-This trimmed-down itinerary will have you in the car for about 23 hours total throughout your week trip.
+Even if you really narrow your trip down, you will likely be riding in a car for a while.
+This trimmed-down itinerary will have you in the car for about 23 hours total throughout your one-week Morocco trip.

-Morocco is safe to travel.
+Morocco is safe to travel

 I hope hearing this can put your mind at ease.
 My best friend and I traveled to Morocco together, without a man, and we were both twenty-one.
 I have felt more unsafe in hostels in London than in the streets of Morocco.